srp33/CodeBuddy/README.md

 ##### Running the middle layer

 Use the `cd` command to change your current working directory to `middle_layer`.
 Then execute the `run_middle_layer` script.

-##### Ignore this for now...

-If you have a proxy, create a self-signed certificate and specify path in Settings.yaml.
-See https://wiki.debian.org/Self-Signed_Certificate.

-If you don't, you need to get a certificate from digicert, etc....